 - Shorts (Royal Blue)

 - Royal blue book bag with school logo

 Your child will be participating in Forest school on a Tuesday afternoons with Mr Dalby and Mrs Kaur.
 Please bring a change of shoes for the outdoors and a suitable coat.
 We will aim to go outside for every session, even if the weather is dismal!

-Words of the Week (Autumn 2, Week 2)
+Words of the Week (Spring 1, Week 1)

 These are the ten Words of the Week for this week.
 Please practise them at home ready for the spelling test on Monday morning.

 - Can you read the word?